vsouza/awesome-ios/README.md

 - [JDVideoKit](https://github.com/jamesdouble/JDVideoKit) - You can easily transfer your video into Three common video type via this framework.
 - [VersaPlayer](https://github.com/josejuanqm/VersaPlayer) - Versatile AVPlayer implementation for iOS, macOS, and tvOS.

+###Web Feed Reader
+- [NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire) - It’s a free and open-source feed reader for macOS and iOS.

 ## Messaging

 Also see [push notifications](#push-notifications)